rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **Overview:**

 This test is designed to verify the functionality of the dsSetAllmEnabled API in enabling or disabling Auto Low Latency Mode (`ALLM`) for an HDMI output port.
 The test will check the API's ability to correctly toggle ALLM based on the sink device's compatibility with HDMI 2.1 specifications.
-Users will validate the `ALLM` status using an AV analyzer.
+Users will validate the `ALLM` status using an HDMI analyzer.

 **Platform Supported:**